autosimtrans/autosimtrans.github.io/cfp.md

 - [Research track](/cfp) for research papers;
 - [Shared task track](/shared) for systems description papers in the shared task.

 ---

 ## SHARED TASK

-We are organizing a simultaneous translation shared task in two directions:
+We are organizing a simultaneous translation shared task in two directions with different input modes:
-   (a) Chinese-to-English, and
-   (b) English-to-Spanish,

-and three modes:
-   (1) streaming clean text to text
-   (2) streaming ASR transcription to text
-   (3) streaming audio to text
+   (a) Chinese-to-English with streaming transcription as input, (b) Chinese-to-English with speech audio as input, and (c) English-to-Spanish with streaming transcription as input

-In other words, there are six competitions in total.
+There are three competitions in total.

 We will provide open datasets and evaluation environment.
 Participants are encouraged (though not required) to submit their system description papers and present them at the Workshop.

-For more information, please see the [Shared Task page](/shared).
+For more time line and dataset information, please see the [Shared Task page](/shared).

 ---